Where minds and music matter

 Harris Institute, Toronto, Canada

-Harris Institute is an internationally recognized leader in music industry education.
-The college is the only school outside the US in Billboard Magazine’s ‘Top 11 Schools’.
-It ranked best private school for a 6th year in the 2018 ‘Media Arts Education Report’ and was featured in both Mix Magazine’s ‘Audio Education’s Finest’ and Billboard’s ‘Schools That Rock’.
+Harris Institute is the only school outside the US in Billboard’s ‘Top 11 Schools’.
+It ranked best private school for a 6th year in the ‘Media Arts Education Report’ and is the only post secondary school in North America to achieve four 0% Student Loan Default Rates.

-The new music industry is experiencing exponential growth after years of decline.
-Harris Institute is dedicated to preparing the next generation of music industry leaders for lifelong careers in an exciting new era.
+The music industry is experiencing exponential growth after years of decline.
+Harris Institute is preparing the next generation of leaders for lifelong careers in an exciting new era.

 Bob Roper, Chair, Arts Management Program, has been A&R Manager at Warner/ Electra/Asylum Records, Tour Manager for Supertramp, Executive Producer of the Juno Awards, National Promotion Director at Capitol/EMI Records and manager of Gowan.
 He recently worked on shows by Van Morrison, Diana Krall & Bonnie Raitt.